-8. Course Requirements:
+8. Course Requirements:\

-- A. Complete Research / Reaction Questions. - B. Conduct a survey of adult education providers in an area with a population of at least 30,000 people. - C. Prepare shared items (This item to be further discussed in class). - D. Read all assigned materials. - E. Participate in all class discussions and exercises.

-1. Participation assumes attendance.
+- A. Complete Research / Reaction Questions. - B. Conduct a survey of adult education providers in an area with a population of at least 30,000 people. - C. Prepare shared items (This item to be further discussed in class). - D. Read all assigned materials. - E. Participate in all class discussions and exercises. - 9.
+Participation assumes attendance.
 Class attendance is required.
 Absences not due to sickness will be given consideration only if discussed with the instructor in advance of the absence.

-Unexcused absences (two or more) and/or tardiness will result in the penalty of a one letter grade reduction from the final class average.
-(A "B" instead of an "A", etc.).
+Unexcused absences (two or more) and/or tardiness will result in the penalty of a one-letter grade reduction from the final class average.